 Often you will hear the word “tweaking” with methamphetamine users.
 Tweaking is when someone uses meth continuously for anywhere between 3 and 15 days and goes without sleep.
 It may occur as part of a binge where the person continues to use to try to obtain the original high or euphoria.
 Tweaking can cause paranoia, confusion, and/or irritability.
 Once a person is in this state they may be more prone to violence or criminal behavior.

 Treatment for Methamphetamine Addiction

 Recovery from methamphetamine addiction is possible.
 It is best done in a structured treatment environment.
 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each patient.
 Call us today to get your life back on track and achieve lasting recovery.